-LPG is manufactured by all the local refineries, being an aggregate of roughly 300,000 metric tonnes per annum.
+LPG is manufactured by all the local refineries, being an aggregate of roughly 300,000 metric tonnes per annum, however due to challenges faced by PetroSA, Enref and Astron Energy the current local production is approximately 156 000 metric tonnes per annum.
+As of 2020, local consumption is estimated to be around 400 000 metric tonnes per annum.